alcapriles/Music-Box/README.md

 # Music-Box
-Score printing from audio input written in pure python.
+Score printing from audio input written in Python.